awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-update-rules.md

 Each rule consists of a priority, one or more actions, and one or more conditions\.
 For more information, see [Listener rules](load-balancer-listeners.md#listener-rules)\.

 **Note**
-The console displays a relative sequence number for each rule, not the rule priority\.
-You can get the priority of a rule by describing it using the AWS CLI or the Elastic Load Balancing API\.
+The console displays the rules in priority order\.
+However, the console displays a sequence number for each rule, which might differ from the rule priority displayed by the AWS CLI or the Elastic Load Balancing API\.

 ## Requirements<a name="update-rule-requirements"></a>
 + Each rule must include exactly one of the following actions: `forward`, `redirect`, or `fixed-response`, and it must be the last action to be performed\.